MarcinOrlowski/Fonty/README.md

- Using `Fonty` requires **no change** to be made to your layout files and all you need to do is to initialize the library and specify what typeface you want to be used as regular and boldfaced ones.
+ Using `Fonty` requires **no change** to be made to your layout files and all you need to do is to initialize the library and specify what typeface you want to be used as normal, italic orboldfaced ones.
 That's it.

  ![Screenshot](img/shot.png)